 Even WhatsApp, a free app with no ads or charges makes money by offering API to businesses.
 If you remember they used to sell the app for $1 in past, but Facebook later quit that model in 2016.
 Now it sells WhatsApp Business API to mid and large businesses as a customer communications solution.
 Uber, Booking.com, Singapore Airlines, and Wish are some of its famous customers.
 So, if your app has something unique to offer, you can sell the API to other apps and products.

-Physical purchases & Merchandises are an alternate revenue model to earn money outside the app.
+Physical purchases & merchandise are an alternate revenue model to earn money outside the app.
 Selling merchandise like toys, t-shirts, collectables, or other consumer products associated with the app can add a new stream of revenue.

 Angry Birds is a great example of this monetization model.
 Rovio’s insanely popular casual game was reported to earn 45% of revenue from merchandise and other consumer products in 2012.
-In fact, from the plush bird toys alone it earned $1 million of revenue each month.
+In fact, from the plush bird toys alone it earned $1 million in revenue each month.

 However, that huge amount of revenue was the result of its immense popularity and its success as a brand.
 So apps looking to earn merchandise must consider their brand connection with the users.

-Another way to earn through selling merchandise is to sell products complementing or associating your app.
+Another way to earn through selling merchandise is to sell products complementing or associating with your app.
 For instance, a fitness app can sell equipment for home workouts.
 However, this way of making money through apps has limits and is only ideal as an add-on revenue stream along with other monetization strategies.

 There are several factors you must consider while selecting the ideal monetization model for the app — such as business goals, app category, offerings, audience, and even pricing.